saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 *Source: Deloitte TrustID® Workforce AI Report Q3 2025.
 Trust levels tracked monthly Feb-July 2025, showing accelerated decline for agentic AI (autonomous decision-making) vs general GenAI (human-supervised generation).*

-Deloitte's research tracked trust collapse month-over-month, revealing accelerating decline between May and July as enterprises rushed agents into production without addressing INPACT™ readiness.
+Deloitte's research tracked trust collapse month-over-month, revealing an accelerating decline between May and July as enterprises rushed agents into production without addressing INPACT™ readiness.
 The 2x faster collapse for autonomous agents (compared to general GenAI) validates that autonomy amplifies infrastructure failure consequences.

 This trust collapse drives concrete behaviors.
 Research from 1Password's 2025 Annual Report reveals that **27% of knowledge workers use unauthorized AI tools** despite enterprise policies prohibiting them, while **73% of IT leaders actively encourage experimentation with AI tools** to maintain competitive innovation.[3]

 **Why did agentic AI trust collapse nearly twice as fast as general GenAI?**

 Because autonomy amplifies the consequences of infrastructure failures.
-When a GenAI tool like ChatGPT gives a wrong answer, users can catch it—they're still in the loop, reviewing outputs before action.
+When a GenAI tool like ChatGPT gives a wrong answer, users can catch it as they're still in the loop, reviewing outputs before action.
 But when an autonomous agent schedules the wrong appointment (like Maria's experience), processes an incorrect insurance claim, or routes a patient to the wrong specialist, the consequences materialize before humans intervene.

 **Each need failure creates specific trust damage:**

 **Instant failures** → Users abandon before results appear (nine to thirteen seconds = trust death)
-**Natural failures** → Users can't communicate needs, get irrelevant results
+**Natural failures** → Users can't communicate needs as they get irrelevant results
 **Permitted failures** → Compliance violations, unauthorized access, regulatory risk
 **Adaptive failures** → Same mistakes repeated, no improvement over time
 **Contextual failures** → Incomplete answers, missing critical information